 resource using APA style as:

-Rust, M. (2014).
-FERPA and its implication for academic advising practice.
+Rust, M. M. (2014).
+FERPA and its implications for academic advising practice.
 Retrieved from the NACADA

 Clearinghouse of Academic Advising Resources Web site: http://www.nacada.ksu.edu/Resources/Clearinghouse/View-Articles/FERPA-overview.aspx

 advice from NACADA nor from the author.
 Individuals contemplating

 any action regarding a FERPA claim should seek legal counsel before